 Feel free to switch up the ingredients to fit your preferences.
 You can use chicken in place of pork, and use whichever veggies you have on hand.
 I also love to toss in peppers, chiles, and cubes of tofu.

-How to Make Homemade Ramen:
+How to Make Ramen in the Crockpot

 If you feel intimidated by the idea of homemade ramen, I totally get it.
 However, in traditional slow cooker fashion, the process is super simple.
 And this recipe does not require you to hit 10 different stores for esoteric ingredients.
 I chose to buy a few items at my local Asian market because they’re cheaper, however everything can be found at your local grocery store.